This topic describes how to use the data transmission service to migrate data from a TiDB database to a MySQL tenant of OceanBase Database.

 Incremental Synchronization Start Timestamp

-This section is displayed only if the destination is a MySQL tenant of OceanBase Database V4.3.0 or later and you have selected Schema Migration on the Select Migration Type page.
+This section is displayed only if the target is a MySQL tenant of OceanBase Database V4.3.0 or later and you have selected Schema Migration on the Select Migration Type page.

-NoteThe value Default means that other parameters are automatically set based on the parameter configurations of the destination.
-For table objects in schema migration or new table objects in incremental DDL synchronization, the schemas are subject to the specified storage type.
+NoteThe value Default means that other parameters are automatically set based on the parameter configurations of the target.
+Table objects in schema migration are written to the corresponding schemas based on the specified storage type.

 Identify and troubleshoot the problem and then perform the precheck again.